 Harvey was afterwards sent on a month-long cruise in command of a squadron otherwise consisting of the Crown 64, Captain Samuel Reeve, Vigilant 64, Captain John Douglas, Andromache 32, Captain George Anson Byron, and Minerva 38, Captain Hon.
 Thomas Pakenham, but during this employment nothing of note occurred.
 Shortly afterwards he was appointed flag captain to Admiral Lord Howe, a post he did not in the event take up as hostilities came to an end.

-In 1787, during the dispute with the Netherlands, Harvey was appointed regulating captain at Deal, and from 1788 he commanded the guardship Arrogant 74, being initially employed in the Medway, then at Portsmouth during the Nookta Sound dispute of 1790, and finally at Chatham before being paid off in February 1792.
+In 1787, during the Dutch Armament, Harvey was appointed regulating captain at Deal, and from 1788 he commanded the guardship Arrogant 74, being initially employed in the Medway, then at Portsmouth during the Spanish Armament of 1790.
+He retained the command through the Russian Armament of 1791, and following a period of duty at Chatham his ship was paid off in February 1792.